slashtechno/angad/content/blog/2024/intro-to-docker.md

 Note that `docker-compose` has effectively been superseded by `docker compose`.
 ### Running a desktop environment in Docker
 [LinuxServer](https://www.linuxserver.io/) is a group you may come across when self-hosting.
 They provide Docker images for a variety of services.
 In this example, we'll be using their [Webtop](https://github.com/linuxserver/docker-webtop) image.
 In some cases, you can clone the repository and run `docker-compose up`.
 However, it can be easier to just download the `docker-compose.yml` in its own directory.
 Docker will use the directory name to name containers, which is why I try to keep Compose files in a directory dedicated to the service or the cloned repository.
+Webtop is a project that provides a web interface for a desktop environment.
+It uses KasmVNC which allows for remote desktop access through the browser.
+The latency has been quite good in my experience and audio works as well.
+Some other nice features include file-transfer, clipboard sharing, and multiple displays.
+If you just want a specific application, LinuxServer also has KasmVNC images for apps like [Firefox](https://fleet.linuxserver.io/image?name=linuxserver/firefox).
 #### Create and navigate to a directory for the Webtop service
 ```sh
 mkdir webtop